Tips, Tricks and Techniques to Tame Timer Trouble

 In practical terms, this implements a hardware monitoring system.
 When the hardware tells us that it has reached a certain state, we expect that it will reach that state again within four seconds, so we set a four second timer.
 At some point, we're also displaying messages to the operator, and these can indeed block for a long time.

-What we were seeing in the field was that an apparently unrelated error had occured on the hardware, even though the hardware was operating normally.
+What we were seeing in the field was that an apparently unrelated error had occurred on the hardware, even though the hardware was operating normally.
 On deeper analysis, it looked like the 4 second timer had popped, even though other logs on the system showed that the hardware was well within the 4 second window.

 Before we fixed the first problem, during the blackout period when we were blocked displaying the message to the operator, timer pulses would be queued by the kernel.
 Periodically, the hardware would also queue up an I/O change pulse.
 Since these were all at the same priority, and timer pulses had an implicit timestamp in them, everything worked.
 Once we unblocked, we'd (very quickly) process timer pulses, decrement the timers, and when we hit a hardware I/O change, we'd rearm the timer with the new 4 second value, and everything would be ok.